LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`Demux`

   Takes the signal returned by a streaming device and transforms it into a signal similar to the one of a regular device.
-This modifier is mandatory for plotting data from a streaming device.
+This Modifier is mandatory for plotting data from a streaming device.

 - :ref:`Differentiate`